More about Ken Waldman, More about Trump Sonnets

 Ken Waldman combines Appalachian-style string-band music, original poetry, and Alaska-set storytelling for a

 performance uniquely his.
 Nine CDs include two for for children.
-Eleven books include a kids' book, a memoir
+Eighteen books include a kids' book, a memoir

 Want to know more about this Trump Sonnets project?